 The seminar also helps develop future industry leaders by encouraging continuing education in risk management and insurance.
 As in past years, application for approval of six hours of continuing education credit will be made to the State of Georgia Commissioner of Insurance and to our Continuing Education Center for participation in this seminar.

 October 20-21, 2016

 Who Should Attend

 Seminar attendance is limited to approximately 40 industry executives, to assure that the group will be small enough for active participation.
 The mix of risk management, insurance brokerage and insurance company participants makes the seminar particularly unique.
 In addition to the industry representatives, all risk management faculty and some of our top students majoring in Risk Management and Insurance will attend.

 Included in the cost of registration are all meals, conference materials, and coffee breaks.
-Registration fees are refundable for cancelations on or before Sept.
-18th.
+Registration fees are refundable for cancellations on or before Sept.
+20th.